roguetrainer/tensor_networks_finance/linkedin_post.md

-👋 Hello Tensor Networks World!
+👋 Hello TENSOR NETWORKS World! 🌍
-🤝 Tensor Networks meet Quant Finance
+🤝 TENSOR NETWORKS meet QUANT FINANCE

 Playing around at the interesting intersection between ⚛️ QUANTUM COMPUTING techniques and 🤑 QUANTITATIVE FINANCE.
-This project demonstrates how tensor network methods can address some longstanding computational challenges in derivatives pricing and risk management.
+This project demonstrates how TENSOR NETWORK methods can address some longstanding computational challenges in derivatives pricing and risk management.

 🧙🏼‍♀️ The core problem many of us in finance face is the CURSE OF DIMENSIONALITY.
 Pricing a basket option on 10 assets using traditional grid methods would require storing 10^18 points - physically impossible.
 Monte Carlo helps but remains slow and noisy. 🐌